 Additionally, the current Program of Record (POR) design for the FRF lacks the operational capability to support Marine aircraft beyond a tilt rotor / helicopter base.
 The usable portion of the runway will be 3900', which is 2000' too short for KC-130 or OSA (C-12/UC-35/C-40) operations.
 An F-35B can operate from the planned runway distance in short takeoff and landing mode (STOVL), but in order to support sustained operations without damaging its lifespan, the runway would need to be constructed with hardened concrete.
 With your, CG III MEF, and CG MARFORPAC concurrence, we would like to commission a detailed study to look at the FRF design capability within the context of the Commandant’s Planning Guidance (CPG) and the potential for joint and combined operations.
 I look forward to discussing you (and possibly DC I&L) at a future date.

 c.
 Marine Corps Base Camp Butler (MCBB) Garrison Mobile Equipment (GME).
 One of our critical vulnerabilities are tactical vehicle mishaps on Okinawa.
-These right-hand drive vehicles are massively oversized for Okinawa’s small roads.
+These left-hand drive vehicles are massively oversized for Okinawa’s small roads.
 Accidents involving tactical vehicles invariably have a disproportionately adverse effect on our host nation relationship.
 However, III MEF units are frequently using tactical vehicles for routine movement of people and supplies that should be done by GME vehicles.
 We need to substantially invest in the GME fleet.
 Although we have ~2,400 GME assets, our GME fleet has 220 fewer vehicles today than it had 5 years ago (with the remaining fleet rapidly aging) even though we now have more Marines on Okinawa.
 The MCBB Class C GME motor pool has only 20 vehicles and serves a population of over 20,000 Marines.
 Moreover, because of their poor condition, 14 of the 20 GME motor pool vehicles are currently in maintenance.
 To address this challenge, $4.4M in procurement funding has been provided by MCICOM to MCIPAC to address the most pressing GME shortfalls, including cargo (box) trucks and 11 passenger vans (thanks for your support!).
 A total of $10.5M will be needed to revitalize and reconstitute the MCBB GME fleet in the long term, and we look forward to working with your team on a way ahead.

 d.
 Marine Corps Air Station Futenma (MCASF) Facilities.
 Because it will be returned to GOJ when the FRF stands up, MCASF facilities have not seen significant investment in the last decade.
 As a result, MCASF has the lowest aggregate Facility Condition Index (FCI) in MCIPAC at 74.28 (all other installation FCI are above 80).
 However, because of delays to the FRF (which are expected to continue), it’s likely that MCASF will continue to operate for another 10-15 years.
 Moreover, MCASF with its 9000 ft. runway, is a strategically important installation supporting the bulk of III MEF tilt rotor / helicopter assets.
 It also has a significant role in several plans and has a designated United Nations Contingency Mission.
 And as noted above, the potential for an aircraft mishap in Ginowan is another critical vulnerability.
 Aircraft maintenance and operations depend on first-rate facilities to ensure safety of flight, and we must develop some type of sustainment plan to keep MCASF running efficiently and safely past 2030.